leta-krahenbuhl/notebooks/README.md

 - Option to display on calendar or not
 - If list/item has a date, option to send reminder to phone as alert
-- A list item can have sub list items
+- Lists can have subtitles with groups of lists
 - Optional due date per list or item
 - In progress option for when do to is started (colour of tickbox?)
+- can add images

 #### Habits